World Cuisines

 4. Papadam

 Papadam is a thin, deep-fried bread traditionally made with black gram bean flour that is either fried or cooked in dry heat until crisp.
-Perhaps more similar to a chip or tortilla, papadams are often served with Indian food accompaniments like chutneys, raita (a creamy vegetable dip) or toppings such as lime pickle, chopped onions or chilies and eaten as an appetizer or alongside a meal.
+Perhaps more similar to a chip or tortilla, papadams are often served with Indian food accompaniments or toppings, and eaten as an appetizer or alongside a meal.

 Indian Street Foods